andreivisan/andreivisan.github.io/_posts/2015-12-5-the-power-of-observer-pattern-for-android-ui-libraries.md

 ---
 layout: post
 title: The power of Observer pattern for Android UI libraries
-published: false
+published: true
 ---

 ### Introduction

 In this post I want to emphasize the importance of the Observer pattern in creating custom UI components and/or custom UI libraries.
-Observer pattern is one of the most important design pattern, but we might not see its immediate benefits when we have to build Android projects.
+Observer pattern is one of the most important design pattern, but we might not see its immediate benefits when we have to build Android projects although it is implemented in a lot of default components that we use.
+One of the most common is `View.OnClickListener()`.
+The full code for this project can be found on my <a href="https://github.com/andreivisan/AndroidListeners" target="_blank"> GitHub account </a>.

 ### The Observer pattern

-As the <a href="https://en.wikipedia.org/wiki/Design_Patterns" target=""> Gof (Gang of Four) </a> states in their famous <a href="http://amzn.to/1llzMHz" target="_blank"> Design Patterns </a> book, the Observer pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+As the <a href="https://en.wikipedia.org/wiki/Design_Patterns" target="_blank"> Gof (Gang of Four) </a> states in their famous <a href="http://amzn.to/1llzMHz" target="_blank"> Design Patterns </a> book, the Observer pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 Observer pattern falls under behavioral pattern category.

 ### The library